antimof/UxPlay/README.md

-* **H265 (4K)** video is supported with hardware decoding by the Broadcom GPU on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B.   **While GStreamer seem to make use of this hardware decoding, satisfactory rendering of 4K video by UxPlay on these Raspberry Pi models has not yet been acheived.**  The option -h265 is required, and option "-vsync no" may be preferred.   "_4K video on Raspberry Pi is still a work in progress._"
+* **H265 (4K)** video is supported with hardware decoding by the Broadcom GPU on Raspberry Pi 5 models, as well as on Raspberry Pi 4 model B.   **While GStreamer seem to make use of this hardware decoding, satisfactory rendering of 4K video by UxPlay on these Ras"pberry Pi models has not yet been acheived.**  The option "-h265" is required for actvating h265 support, as well as a resolution setting "-s wxh" with h > 1080.
+  A wired ethernet connection is preferred in this mode (and may be required by the client) "_4K video on Raspberry Pi is still a work in progress, and may require some redesign of the video pipeline._"

 Even with GPU video decoding, some frames may be dropped by the lower-power models  to keep audio and video synchronized using timestamps.
 In Legacy Raspberry Pi OS (Bullseye), raspi-config "Performance Options" allows specifying how much memory